 Geographical Limitations and Perceptual Bias

 Despite its powerful navigational benefits, the Mercator projection carries profound limitations for representing global geography accurately.
 The most notorious drawback is size distortion.
 Landmasses near the poles are grotesquely inflated relative to those near the equator.
-A classic example: Greenland appears roughly equal in size to Africa on a standard Mercator map.
-In reality, Africa’s area is about 14 times greater (30.37 million km² vs. 2.17 million km²).
+For example, Greenland appears roughly equal in size to Africa on a standard Mercator map, yet Africa’s actual area is approximately 14 times larger (30.37 million km² vs. 2.17 million km²).
 This distortion leads to a systematic overemphasis of Europe, North America, and Russia, while regions like Africa, South America, and Southeast Asia appear much smaller than their actual extent.

 Consequences for Cartographic Literacy